nhc/tuckshop-auth-example/README.md

 You can now login and look at the profile page.

 It uses the free plan from https://auth0.com/ which is plenty for our needs for this project.

+## Notes

+This should work if you have Create-React-App installed but I **think** (not tested) that this is covered by the dev devendency of react-scripts.